-And not understanding these differences can lead to mismatched parts, which leads to loss of money and time, not to mention plenty of frustration.
+Not understanding these differences can lead to mismatched parts, which leads to loss of money and time—not to mention plenty of frustration.

-The truth is, many factors go into matching the correct fire hose devices together.
-And we’re here to clear up some of the mystery and give you some great resources to keep handy for when you do need to purchase and match the right products.
+Many factors go into matching different fire hose components together.
+We’re here to clear up some of the mystery and give you some great resources to keep handy for when you do need to purchase and match the right fire hose products.

-First, a hose coupling is simply a connector located on the end of a hose.
-It couples, or connects, with a hose, tap or water source and is typically made of brass, stainless steel or aluminum.
+A hose coupling is a fire hose fitting that is located on the end of a hose.
+It couples, or connects, with a hose, tap, or water source, and is typically made of brass, stainless steel, or aluminum.

 If there’s no stamp available, you can carefully count the threads per inch and measure the outside diameter of the male coupling; however, this can be a very tricky procedure.

-What are the initials you should be using to identify the proper threading?
-There are many threads out there, but three are primarily used: NH or NST, NPT, and NPSH or IPT.
+What initials should you use to identify the proper fire hose fitting threading?
+There are many threads out there, but three are used primarily:

 NH stands for National Hose and NST stands for National Standard Thread.
 This is often referred to as “fire hose thread” because fire departments use it the most.
 It’s popular on many fire hydrants and accessories.